 Sensor fusion: Where multiple sensors and inputs are combined to generate a position, manufacturers will want to be sure that the algorithm correctly combines the different inputs to compute a position that is accurate.
 Sensor data simulation software like Spirent’s SimSENSOR, combined with a GNSS signal simulator, can provide a professional testbed to characterise the performance of sensor fusion algorithms.

 Multi-constellation, multi-frequency receivers and future signals: Many precision agriculture systems use receivers that process signals from more than one global navigation satellite constellation on more than one frequency – both as protection against signal jamming and individual constellation failures, and to deliver a more accurate position (as more satellites can be used).
-Simulation of multiple satellite constellations is an efficient way to assess the impact on the receiver if one constellation fails (asin 2019).
+Simulation of multiple satellite constellations is an efficient way to assess the impact on the receiver if one constellation fails (as happened with the Galileo system for six days in 2019).
 Planned future signals can also be simulated, to test receiver performance in advance of the satellites becoming operational.

 How Spirent can help